 The easiest and fastest way is obviously the taxi or tourist shuttles.
 You can ask your hotel to plan a pick-up for you on arrival at the airport.
 The driver will wait for you at the arrivals with your name on a board.
 It’s the fastest way, as you won’t need to look for someone.
 Besides, you already have agreed on a price with your hotel, and it might even be possible to pay online in advance.
 Depending on where you go and the traffic, you’ll need between 20 min and 2 hours to get from the airport to your destination.

 As a scuba diver, the best tip I can give you is if you book transfers with dives centres, it’s the easiest way if you don’t want to rent a car and drive by yourself.
 Personally, I prefer renting a car as it is easier when you travel with your own scuba diving gear and it gives me more freedom with my schedule.
+To rent a car in Bali, I warmly recommend booking in advance from Bali Ngurah Rai Airport since this where you’re likely to find better deals than in Denpasar from instance.
+If prefer flexible deals with free cancellation, I recommend booking here.

 Don’t forget Indonesia drives on the left, so if you live in the UK, Australia and Japan, it won’t be a big deal for you.
 You also need to know the traffic on Bali’s roads, especially around Denpasar, Ubud and Kuta is intense with many people on a scooter all around you.
 If you are not used to driving in the traffic of a big city, you may want to reconsider this option.